danielh1307/test-git/README.md

 This is done on feature-3, and we will have some conflicting changes on main again, but this time we rebase.

 Now we have created feature-3, but these changes have been done later on main.

+17 is a prime number (done on main originally).